A Person Detection Security Robot That Sends You Photos

 Connect the code to the robot

-You need to tell the code how to access your specific robot (which in this case represents your computer and its webcam).
+You need to tell the code how to access your specific machine (which in this case represents your computer and its webcam).

 Navigate to the CONNECT tab on the Viam app.
 Make sure Python is selected in the Language selector.
-Get the robot address and API key from the code sample and set them as environment variables or add them at the top of chocolate_security.py.
+Get the machine address from the top of the Code Sample page and an API key and API key ID from the API keys page and set them as environment variables or add them at the top of chocolate_security.py.

 Save your code file.